Borodatko/yandex-terraform/README.md

 Provider.tf
 -----------

-Next variable must be changed in provider.tf
+Next variable must be changed in cloud directive of provider.tf

 - organization
 - name